-This level of education aims to support the development, learning and wellbeing of a child while giving them plentiful learning opportunities.
-Local Authorities and Municipalities are tasked with the responsibility of regulating the mechanism of Early Children Education and Care.
-In this level of the Finland Education System, only municipal daycare cover is charged which mainly relies on family income as well as the number of children.
-Taking approval of the Finnish National Agency for Education, the National Curriculum Guidelines (NCG) is designed for ECEC level and also constitutes of open early childhood education activities which are conducted by municipalities for kids and their families.
+This level of education aims to support the development, learning and well-being of a child while giving them plentiful learning opportunities.
+Local Authorities and Municipalities are tasked with the responsibility of regulating the mechanism of Early Children’s Education and Care.
+At this level of the Finland Education System, only municipal daycare cover is charged which mainly relies on family income as well as the number of children.
+Taking approval of the Finnish National Agency for Education, the National Curriculum Guidelines (NCG) is designed for the ECEC level and also constitute of open early childhood education activities which are conducted by municipalities for kids and their families.

 Playing a vital role in the continuum expanding from ECEC, this stage aims to enhance the children’s opportunities for learning and development.
 For the children in the country, participation in pre-primary education has been made compulsory, since 2015.
 Also, another significant feature of the Finland education system under the stage of Pre-primary education is that the guardian of the kid must ensure their participation in different types of activities at this level.
 With the approval of the Finnish National Agency for Education, the National Core Curriculum for Pre-Primary Education guides the planning and implementation of the contents of Pre-Education.

-In the Finland Education System, Comprehensive Schooling or Basic Education is where the compulsory education of 9 years begins for all the children aged between 7 and 16.
-It strives to support the student’s growth towards becoming an ethically responsible member of the society as well as imparting them with the essential knowledge and skills needed in life.
-Further, all the schools providing basic education follow a national core curriculum which constitutes of the objectives and core fundamentals of varied subjects and the local authorities, such as municipalities and other education providers, maintain the Comprehensive Schools and often create their own curricula as part of the national framework.
+In the Finland Education System, Comprehensive Schooling or Basic Education is where the compulsory education of 9 years begins for all children aged between 7 and 16.
+It strives to support the student’s growth towards becoming an ethically responsible member of society as well as imparting them the essential knowledge and skills needed in life.
+Further, all the schools providing basic education follow a national core curriculum which constitutes the objectives and core fundamentals of varied subjects, and the local authorities, such as municipalities and other education providers, maintain the Comprehensive Schools and often create their curricula as part of the national framework.

 Upper Secondary Education

-At the completion of the basic education stage of Finland education system, students are given the choice between pursuing general and vocational education.
+After the basic education stage of the Finland education system, students are given the choice between pursuing general and vocational education.
 General Education usually takes three years to complete and does not qualify students for pursuing any particular profession or occupation.
 After completing the General Upper Secondary Education, the students have to take the Finnish matriculation examination to be eligible for various educational universities or universities of applied sciences for bachelor’s degrees.

 Higher Education (Universities/Universities of Applied Sciences)

-Under the higher level of Finland Education system, the academic institutions are bifurcated into regular universities and Universities of Applied Sciences.
+Under the higher level of the Finland Education system, the academic institutions are bifurcated into regular universities and Universities of Applied Sciences.
 There are various postgraduate degrees as well in higher scientific and artistic education, i.e. licentiate and doctoral degrees.
-The time duration to complete a bachelor degree in the regular universities is 3 years and the master’s program is of 2 years.
-Whereas, the students who pursue their higher education in Universities of Applied Sciences in Finland, are awarded UAS Bachelor’s and UAS Master’s degree.
+The time duration to complete a bachelor’s degree in regular universities is 3 years and the master’s program is of 2 years.
+Whereas, the students who pursue their higher education at Universities of Applied Sciences in Finland, are awarded UAS Bachelor’s and UAS Master’s degrees.

-The adult education and training in Finland Education System is added to provide education leading to a qualification, degree studies, apprenticeship training, further and continuing education updating and extending the professional skills, studies in different crafts and subjects on a recreational basis, and much more.
-For this stage of education, the training is either paid by the student or the employer facilitating apprenticeship training, staff development or labour policy education.
+Adult education and training in Finland’s Education System are added to provide education leading to a qualification, degree studies, apprenticeship training, further and continuing education updating and extending the professional skills, studies in different crafts and subjects on a recreational basis, and much more.
+For this stage of education, the training is either paid by the student or the employer facilitating apprenticeship training, staff development, or labour policy education.
 Adult education is provided by educational institutions mainly for working professionals, private companies, and workplaces.